MarioOrellana58/NestJS_Zero_to_Hero/README.md

 ## 🚀 Why This Repository Stands Out

-This repository is a companion to a Udemy course on NestJS.
+This repository is a companion to this [Udemy course on NestJS](https://www.udemy.com/course/nestjs-zero-to-hero/).
 In addition to the original content, it includes my **custom Docker setup**, designed to enhance your development workflow.
 Whether you're following the course or exploring NestJS independently, you'll find these additions helpful:

 - **Docker Integration:** Quickly spin up your environment with a pre-configured Docker setup.
 - **Enhanced Examples:** Extra real-world examples for key concepts.